-Maybe these women do not really need therapy for this syndrome.
+Perhaps women do not need therapy for this syndrome.
 It may not be a psychological affliction as much as a form of self-motivation and protection from societal rejection.
-Purdue psychologists Shamala Kumar and Carolyn M. Jagacinski (2006), measured anxiety level and imposter feelings in students.
-Their study “found marked diﬀerences between men and women and their experiences of imposter fears.
-Women endorsed far more imposter fears than men.”
-But unlike the high scoring men, the women also felt “they must outperform others to feel competent,” basically acting more competitive.
-According to the New York Times (2008), a study at Wake Forest found those that scored highly on the imposter score, had higher views of their abilities when they felt their self-assessments were anonymous.
-They simply didn’t want to appear competitive, and lowering expectations for their performance was a form of protection.
+Purdue psychologists Shamala Kumar and Carolyn M. Jagacinski (2006), measured anxiety level and impostor feelings in students.
+Their study “found marked diﬀerences between men and women and their experiences of impostor fears.
+Women endorsed far more impostor fears than men.”
+But unlike the high scoring men, the women also felt “they must outperform others to feel competent,” basically for a woman to be considered as good as a man in a field, she actually had to be better.

 In comparison to the people in general, women are supposed to be warm, kind, interested in children, sensitive, patient and cooperative.
 They are not supposed to be strong leaders, or ambitious, assertive, decisive, competitive, and willing to take risks.
 Those are viewed as positive qualities for men.
 And then some negative qualities, like being controlling or arrogant, are often ignored in men, but harshly criticized in women.